 Multiply the total number of exemptions claimed by the amount shown in the table below for the year you are amending.
-However, if the amount on line 1 of Form 1040X is more than \$119,975 and you are amending a tax year beginning before 2010, first see Who must use the Deduction for Exemptions Worksheet below.
+However, if the amount on line 1 of Form 1040X is more than \$125,100 and you are amending a 2009 tax return, first see Who must use the Deduction for Exemptions Worksheet, later.

 IF you are amending your THEN the amount for one exemption is

+2012 return \$3,800

 2011 return \$3,700

 2009 or 2010 return \$3,650

-2008 return \$3,500

 Note.
-Special instructions apply if you are claiming or changing a 2008 or 2009 exemption amount for housing Midwestern displaced individuals.
-If you are not changing the number of exemptions previously claimed, or if you are claiming or changing a Midwestern displaced individual exemption amount in addition to changing the number of exemptions previously claimed, see the line 29 instructions on page 11.
+Special instructions apply if you are claiming or changing a 2009 exemption amount for housing Midwestern displaced individuals.
+If you are not changing the number of exemptions previously claimed, or if you are claiming or changing a Midwestern displaced individual exemption amount in addition to changing the number of exemptions previously claimed, see the line 29 instructions, later.

 Who must use the Deduction for Exemptions Worksheet.
 If you increased the amount on line 1, you may not be allowed the full deduction for your exemptions.
 However, if you reduced the amount on line 1, you now may be allowed the full deduction.
-Use the following chart to find out if you must use this worksheet to figure a reduced amount to enter on line 4 and, if applicable, line 28.
-Be sure to use the Deductions for Exemptions Worksheet in the instructions for the form and year you are amending.
+Use the following chart to find out if you must use this worksheet to figure a reduced amount to enter on line 4 and, if applicable, line 28 for 2009.
+Be sure to use the Deductions for Exemptions Worksheet in the 2009 instructions for the form you are amending.

 Note.
-In 2010 and 2011, there is no limitation on the deduction amounts claimed and no Deduction for Exemptions Worksheet to complete.
+There is no limitation on the deduction amounts claimed and no Deduction for Exemptions Worksheet to complete for tax years 2010 through 2012.

-You must use the Deduction for Exemptions Worksheet if- And the
+You must use the Deduction for Exemptions Worksheet if-

-You are amending your: And your filing status is: amount on line 1 is over:
+You are amending And your filing status is.
+And the amount on line 1 is

+your: And your filing status is: over:

 Married filing separately \$125,100

 2009 Married filing jointly or Qualifying widow(er) 250,200

 return Single 166,800

 Head of household 208,500

-Married filing separately \$119,975

-2008 return Married filing jointly or Qualifying widow(er) 239,950

-Single 159,950

-Head of household 199,950